Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Method

 \subsection{Subgraph Sampling}

-We set NWP grid points with 50km interval and 91 steps of height, and the number of grid points is more than 190 thousands.
-Considering the time window and observations, the entire graph is massive, and it is difficult to consider global atmospheric states and observations in predicting future atmospheric states of each grid point.
+The NWP grid is defined at a horizontal resolution of 50 km with 91 vertical levels, and the number of grid points is more than 190 thousands.
+Considering the time window and inclusion of observations, the entire graph becomes massive, and it is difficult to consider global atmospheric states and observations in predicting future atmospheric states of each grid point.
 Therefore, we employ $k$-hop subgraph sampling.
 Although atmospheric states of close locations are correlated with each other, the limited time window limits the range of influence propagation.
-Thus, if we set enough $k$-hop radius around a target node, we can aggregate enough information from $k$-hop subgraph rooted in the target node to achieve high forecasting accuracy while guaranteeing scalability to handle the massive meteorological data.
+Thus, if we set enough $k$-hop radius around a target node, we can aggregate enough information from $k$-hop subgraph rooted in the target node to achieve high prediction accuracy while guaranteeing scalability to handle massive meteorological data.
 A sampled subgraph rooted in a target node $v_i$ can be formulated as:

 where $\text{SPD}(\cdot,\cdot)$ indicates the shortest path distance between two nodes. ${E_{t}}(v_i)$ include every edge between nodes in ${V_{t}}(v_i)$.
 In this study, we set the $k$-hop radius as 3.